 IT Challenges for Law Firms

-Few industries have been impacted more by the coronavirus than the legal profession.
-When the pandemic began, most firms rapidly dispersed their workforce to keep their business running.
+Back in 2019, most attorneys worked from a central office.
+When the pandemic began, law firms rapidly dispersed their workforce to keep their business running.
 The result was a patchwork of tech tools that worked (sort of), allowing operations to continue (sort of) while we all figured out how to deal with the new reality.

-It’s clear that the remote/hybrid work model is here to stay, so it’s important to make the transition from the makeshift toolkit that was created in the moment to a platform that meets all the interests of the firm.
+It’s clear that the remote/hybrid work model is here to stay, so it’s important to make the transition from the makeshift toolkit that was created haphazardly to a platform that meets all the interests of the firm.

 What Has Changed, And Why It Matters.